 The issue of project split tasks being treated as separate projects was raised.
 If multiple tasks are issued to complete a single projects, they should be considered as one project for past performance purposes.
-The Services' representatives understood this and will consider the impacts of adopting it.

 4. Arbitrary overhead and profit

 NAVFAC did review the setting of ceilings that must be accepted prior to negotiations.
 This should not be happening, but Contracting Officers can establish fair and reasonable rates based on area experience and firm types, during negotiations.
 They do not have to accept audited rates and the contractor does not have to sign a contract, if doing so creates FAR or cost accounting violations.
 ACEC is encouraged to send in examples of arbitrary rates being required, without any negotiations taking place to understand the rationale of both parties.